 Prisma Cloud vulnerability feed

-In Prisma Cloud you may find vulnerabilities with a CVE identifier that MITRE or NVD is not reporting (or is actively analysing).
-This is the result of analysis our Unit 42 researchers conducted.
-The researchers manually review the details of each vulnerability, identify the correct range of affected releases and deliver the data to our feeds.
+On Prisma Cloud you may find vulnerabilities with a CVE identifier that neither MITRE nor NVD is reporting or is actively analysing.
+A pre-filled CVE is the result of analysis conducted by Palo Alto Networks Unit 42 researchers.
+The researchers manually review the details of each vulnerability, identify the correct range of affected releases and deliver the data to IS.

 Let’s examine an example scenario.
 Security researchers find a vulnerability in an open source project.
 The vulnerability details are publicly discussed in the project’s bug tracker, e.g. in a GitHub issue.
 Following the discussion, the issue is fixed and a CVE ID is assigned to the issue.
-At this stage, NVD analysis takes place, and it may take multiple days for the NVD site to update with description and the affected releases range (CPE).
-Instead of waiting for the official analysis to complete, our researchers input the data into Prisma feeds quickly, and prevent any delay in remediation of the vulnerability.
-When the NVD entry is fully updated, Prisma uses the official data from NVD.
+At this stage, NVD analysis takes place, and it may take multiple days for the NVD site to be updated with description and the affected releases range (CPE).
+Instead of waiting for the official analysis to complete, our researchers evaluate the vulnerability and insert the data into Prisma Cloud feeds quickly, preventing any delay in remediation of the vulnerability.
+When the NVD entry is fully updated, Prisma Cloud uses the official data from NVD.

 You may also find vulnerabilities marked with a PRISMA-* identifier.
 These vulnerabilities lack a CVE ID.
 Many vulnerabilities are publicly discussed or patched without a CVE ever being assigned to them.
 While monitoring open source vulnerabilities, our team identifies vulnerabilities you need to be aware of, and assigns PRISMA IDs to them whenever applicable.